 Bottom line

-Collision coverage pays for damage to your car caused by collisions with other vehicles and objects.
-It is good coverage to have and may even be required by a lienholder if you are still paying for your car or leasing it.
+Collision insurance is good coverage to have and may even be required by a lienholder if you are still paying for your car or leasing it.
 However, if you have an old vehicle, then you may be paying more for collision insurance coverage than it's worth.

-Although experts say a good time to drop collision insurance is when your premium equals more than 10% of the car’s value, you’ll need to make sure that you have the funds available to pay for any repairs out of pocket if your car gets damaged in an accident.
+Although experts say a good time to drop collision insurance is when your premium equals more than 10% of the car's value, you'll need to make sure that you have the funds available to pay for any repairs out of pocket if your car gets damaged in an accident.

 If you would struggle financially if you had to pay for costly car repairs, it may be better for your finances to keep collision insurance.
+"Full coverage" insurance policies offered by some of the best car insurance companies include both collision and comprehensive insurance to help pay for repairs to your car if it is damaged in any number of scenarios.